gabbar23/Trivia-Titans/README.md

 To set up the project locally, follow these steps:

 1. Clone this repository.
-2. Set up AWS and GCP accounts and obtain necessary credentials.
+2. Set up AWS and GCP accounts and obtain the necessary credentials.
 3. Configure AWS and GCP services accordingly.
 4. Install project dependencies.
 5. Run the project locally for development or deploy to respective cloud platforms for production.